DrDub/php-nlgen/examples/availability/README.md

   produce a dynamic visualization of the generator (because [PHP loves Elm](http://wiki.duboue.net/PHP_Elm)).
   The provided [Elm](https://elm-lang.org/) front-end allows you to select busy times and see the output at a selected level of coarseness.
 It compiles to `index.html` with the provided `Makefile`.
+  See the live demo at http://textualization.com/availability/.

 ## Known issues